 Lying halfway between a tiramisu and trifle, this is a delicious combination of coffee, white chocolate, raspberries and almonds.
-Perfect for Christmas lunch.
+Perfect for Christmas lunch and easy with your Thermomix®.
+Just remember to not over whip the cream.

 Mix the coffee and sherry in a glass bowl.